Amazon Assistant virus. Is it a threat? 2021 update

 - etc.

 There’s no doubt that aggregated information is used for advertising purposes.
-However, security specialists warn that this data might be shared or sold to third-parties, including advertising networks.[9]
-The problem is that such advertising networks often gets compromised and can display malicious ads.
-After clicking on such commercial offer, you may be redirected to the domain of suspicious origin, for instance, a phishing website that is used for stealing personal information, including credit card information.
+However, security specialists warn that this data might be shared or sold to third parties, including advertising networks.[9]
+The problem is that such advertising networks often get compromised and can display malicious ads.
+After clicking on such a commercial offer, you may be redirected to the domain of suspicious origin, for instance, a phishing website that is used for stealing personal information, including credit card information.

-Detailed explanation on how to remove Amazon Assistant virus
+Detailed explanation on how to remove the virus

 - Enter Control Panel into Windows search box and hit Enter or click on the search result.